sensedeep/onetable-migrate/README.md

 This library provides migrations support for [DynamoDB OneTable](https://www.npmjs.com/package/dynamodb-onetable).

-The library may be used by services to apply and control migrations to OneTable DynamodDB tables either locally or remotely.

-The OneTable migration library was used in production by the [SenseDeep Serverless Developer Studio](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.
+OneTable migrations can be executed locally for simple tasks, however it is best to host your migrations close to the DynamoDB table for maximum performance.
+When executing locally, the migration scripts reside on your local computer and DynamoDB operations are performed from your system.
+When executing remotely, the migration scripts reside in your AWS account region and DynamoDB operations are performed there, in close proximity to the DynamoDB table.

+You should generally host this library and migrations to execute in the same AWS region and availability zone as your DynamoDB table.
+This will accelerate migrations by minimizing the I/O transfer time.

+The easiest way to remotely host this library is by deploying the [OneTable Controller](https://github.com/sensedeep/onetable-controller/blob/main/README.md) which is an easy to deploy, complete solution for remote hosting.

 Use the [OneTable CLI](https://github.com/sensedeep/onetable-cli) which relies on this library if you want command control of migrations.
-The CLI can operate locally or remotely if this library is hosted via Lambda.

-Use the [OneTable Controller](https://github.com/sensedeep/onetable-controller) sample which provides a server side sample hosting of this library for executing migrations in the cloud.

-Use the [SenseDeep DynamoDB Developer Studio](https://www.sensedeep.com) which provides a complete DynamoDB developer environment with a powerful data browser, single-table designer, provisioning planner, table metrics and control of database migrations.
+Use the [SenseDeep DynamoDB Developer Studio](https://www.sensedeep.com) which provides a complete DynamoDB developer studio with a powerful data browser, single-table designer, provisioning planner, table metrics and control of database migrations.

 ## OneTable Migration Features